BrendoAL/BrendoAL/README.md

 ### 🤖 About Me

-I'm Brendo Almeida, a passionate Computer Science student with a strong focus on backend development.
+I'm Brendo Almeida, a passionate Computer Science developer with a strong focus on backend development.
-I love learning new technologies, solving problems, and building efficient, scalable applications with Java and Spring Boot.
+I love learning new technologies, solving problems, and building efficient, scalable applications.

 ***